AmarisAI/incubator-superset/docs/installation.rst

 OS dependencies
 ---------------

-Superset stores database connection information in its metadata database.
+Amarisset stores database connection information in its metadata database.
 For that purpose, we use the ``cryptography`` Python library to encrypt connection passwords.
 Unfortunately this library has OS level dependencies.

 You may want to attempt the next step
-("Superset installation and initialization") and come back to this step if you encounter an error.
+("Amarisset installation and initialization") and come back to this step if you encounter an error.

 Here's how to install them: